 - (1) Lot Size.

 - a.
 Minimum Width: One hundred (100) feet.

 - b.
 Minimum Area: Fifty thousand (50,000) sq. ft.

 - (2) Building.

 - a.
-Maximum Height: Sixty (60) feet.
+Maximum Height: Fifty (50) feet or four (4) stories.

 - b.
-Minimum Floor Area: As required.
+Maximum Floor Area: 90% of lot area.

 - (3) Yards.

 - a.
-Minimum Street Yard: Forty (40) feet.
+Minimum Street Yard: Twenty-five (25) feet.

 - b.
-Minimum Side Yard: Twenty (20) feet.
+Minimum Side Yard: Eight (8) feet.

 - c.
-Minimum Rear Yard: Forty (40) feet.
+Minimum Rear Yard: Twenty (20) feet.

-(4) Required Buffer Strips in Industrial Districts.
-Where an Industrial District abuts a Residential District, there shall be provided along any rear, side or front line, coincidental with any industrial-residential boundary, a Village-approved buffer strip not less than forty (40) feet in width as measured at right angles to said lot line.
-Plant materials at least six (6) feet in height of such variety and growth habits as to provide a year-round, effective visual screen when viewed from the Residential District shall be planted in the exterior twenty-five (25) feet abutting the Residential District.
+- (4) Required Buffer Strips in Industrial Districts.
+Where an Industrial District abuts a Residential District, there shall be provided along any rear, side or front line, coincidental with any industrial-residential boundary, a Village-approved buffer strip not less than twenty-five (25) feet in width as measured at right angles to said lot line.
+Plant materials at least fifteen (15) feet in height of such variety and growth habits as to provide a year-round, effective visual screen when viewed from the Residential District.
 If the required planting screen is set back from the industrial-residential boundary, the portion of the buffer strip facing the Residential District shall be attractively maintained.
 Fencing may be used in lieu of planting materials to provide said screening.
+The Village-

-The Village-approved fencing shall be not less than four (4) nor more than eight (8) feet in height, and shall be of such materials as to effectively screen the industrial area.
+approved fencing shall be not less than eight (8) feet in height, and shall be of such materials as to effectively screen the industrial area.
 The exterior twenty-five (25) feet of the buffer strip shall not be devoted to the parking of vehicles or storage of any material or accessory uses.
-The interior fifteen (15) feet may de devoted to parking of vehicles.